Liberty

 She responded with a quiet acknowledgment and I heard her get emotional, as well.

 I asked her if I could speak to her in English and she said that that would be fine, if I could try to speak slowly.
-So I told her I would translate.
+So I told her I would speak our native Flemish.

 “I took a seminar this weekend that made me look at the story I created about what happened in the past.”